AEO for Healthcare in Singapore & APAC: A 2026 Playbook

 Citation tracking and iteration: measure what AI says, fix what does not move

 Track citation share-of-voice across ChatGPT, Perplexity, Google AI Overview, and Bing Copilot for a tracked query set (typically 30-50 queries spanning brand, procedure, condition, and category intent).
-Iterate on content for the queries you do not yet appear on.
-Cite the wins to clients quarterly.
+"Share of voice" is four separate measurements, and clinics improve on them at different speeds:

 // SINGAPORE_REGULATORY